Real CSI - Computer/Digital Forensics

 If you are considering getting into the field of computer forensics (a.k.a. digital forensics) or just want to learn what actually happens when you "delete" data from your computer, then this seminar is for you!

-Did you know that Edmonds Community College has a Cleanroom, with the capability to open and repair hard drives?
-We also have state of the art diagnostic equipment for our students to use - the same equipment used by the big data recovery firms and government crime labs.
-Our students learn how to perform data recovery on damaged and malfunctioning hard drives as part of CIS 294 - Advanced Data Recovery.
-We are the only college in the state with several Certified Data Recovery Experts that instruct this curriculum.
+Did you know that Edmonds Community College students performed data recovery for families involved in the Oso Landslide, and they often assist law enforcement agencies in the recovery of data from damaged or malfunctioning hard drives?
+EdCC has a Cleanroom, with the capability to open and repair hard drives, as well as state of the art diagnostic equipment for students to use - the same equipment used by the big data recovery firms and government crime labs.
+EdCC is the only college in the state with several Certified Data Recovery Experts that instruct this curriculum.

 Note!
 This seminar is not one long sales pitch for taking classes at EdCC.
 You'll be getting a seat in a seminar that used to retail for $295.00 and is now being offered through EdCC at no cost to you.

 This seminar is designed for anyone interested in learning more about digital forensics.
 One does not need to be working in an information technology related field to attend.
 The focus for this one-of-a-kind course will be the various aspects of digital forensics and what working as a digital forensic examiner entails.

 You'll be taken through an actual digital forensics case as seen through the eyes of an expert, and you will become conversant in digital forensics terminology as well as gaining an understanding of what digital forensics experts actually do.

 Topics Will Include: